act-rules/act-rules.github.io/pages/glossary/implicit-section-of-content.md

 The heading defining an implicit section of content is always [associated][] with it.

 **Note:** Heading level indicates nesting of subsections, the lower the level, the higher the rank of its section.
-Thus, a level 3 heading (for example, a `h3` element) defines an implicit section of content that stop at the next heading of level 1, 2, or 3; but includes subsections defined by headings of level 4, 5, and 6.
+Thus, a level 3 heading (for example, a `h3` element) defines an implicit section of content that stops at the next heading of level 1, 2, or 3; but includes subsections defined by headings of level 4, 5, and 6.

 #### Assumptions for implicit section of content